7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week07_modeling_sequences_with_RNNs/README.md

 ### 7e-02 - Long Short Term Memory (LSTM)
 ### 7e-03 - Implementing a memory cell in a neural network
 ### 7e-04 - Backpropagation through a memory cell
-* At initial time, let's asume that keep gate is 0 and write gate is 1
+* At initial time, let's assume that keep gate is 0 and write gate is 1
 * value of 1.7 from rest of NN is set to 1.7.
-* rest of NN has to set the

 ### 7e-05 - Reading cursive handwriting
 * natural task for RNN